By Hugh Edwards & Rob Bee

 The Types of Voiceover Software

-So what are these different types of voiceover software?
+What are the different types of voiceover software?
 What are they used for?
 Well, as an overview (specifically to Voiceover) these can be broken down into four broad groups:

 - Audio Editors